gogoair/react-combo-select/README.md

 <ComboSelect icon="fa fa-chevron-down" iconSelectInactive="fa fa-circle-thin" iconSelectActive="fa fa-check" />
 ```

+### `resetValues` method

+Resets values in currently selected ComboSelect instance.
+You have an example og how to set it up in `DemoComponent.jsx`.

 ### Option groups

 Groups can be enabled by adding `groups` prop to the ComboSelect.
+They will work both in single select and in multiselect mode.

+> NOTE: For now, groups are only working with 'string' and 'number' sorting.

 ```javascript
 <ComboSelect type="multiselect" groups data={this.state.groups} />